Toggle: English / Spanish

 and low intake of by the mother during pregnancy.

-Anencephaly occurs in about 1 out of 10,000 births.
-The exact number is unknown, because many of these pregnancies result in miscarriage.
-Having one infant with this condition increases the risk of having another child with neural tube defects.
+The exact number of cases of anencephaly is unknown, because many of these pregnancies result in miscarriage.
+Having 1 infant with this condition increases the risk of having another child with neural tube defects.

 - Facial feature abnormalities